hugolamounier/Thoth/README.md

 builder.Services.AddThoth(options =>
 {
     options.ConnectionString = builder.Configuration.GetConnectionString("SqlContext"); // Your application sql database connection
-    options.EnableCaching = true; // Whether Thoth should use caching strategies to improve performance.
+    options.ShouldReturnFalseWhenNotExists = true; // Defines if the default value to a non-existent should be false or throw options.EnableCaching = true; // Whether Thoth should use caching strategies to improve performance.
 Optional. options.CacheExpiration = TimeSpan.FromDays(7); // Defines for how long feature flags are going to be cached in memory.
 Optional. options.CacheSlidingExpiration = TimeSpan.FromDays(1); // Defines for how long the feature flags will be cached without being accessed.
 Optional.